panva/node-oidc-provider/docs/configuration.md

 ## Fine-tuning supported algorithms
-The lists of supported algorithms exposed via discovery and used when validating request objects and client metadata is a union of

-- all symmetrical algorithms where they apply
+The supported JWA algorithms are configured with the [whitelistedJWA](#whitelistedjwa) configuration property.

+- whitelisted symmetric algorithms are available all the time
-- algorithms from the keystore you initialize the provider with
+- whitelisted asymmetric algorithms are available when the provider is initialized with keystore including keys that support those JWAs

-If you wish to tune the algorithms further you may do so via the `unsupported` [configuration][defaults] property.

 ## HTTP Request Library / Proxy settings
 By default oidc-provider uses the [got][got-library] module.
 Because of its lightweight nature of